nicofirst1/pattern_recognition/README.md

 ##### PART 1
 The Hamming distance (HD) of two binary iris codes is the number of positions (bits) in which the two codes (binary feature vectors) differ.

-a) Compute two sets S and D of 1000 normalized HD values each as follows:
+Compute two sets S and D of 1000 normalized HD values each as follows:

-For set S: Choose randomly one of the files person[i].mat, i = 1,...,20.
-Choose randomly two rows in that file.
-Compute the HD of these two rows.
-Normalize the HD by dividing it by the length of the rows 30.
-(If you use a Matlab function that computes the normalized HD, you need not divide by 30.)
-Repeat this process 10000 times to obtain 10000 such normalized HD values.
-Hint 1: Use the function sprintf to generate the filename for a person.
-For example sprintf(’person%02d.mat’,3) gives ’person03.mat’.
-Hint 2: Create a string array containing the strings ’person01.mat’, ’person02.mat’ etc, using the function char, to be able to select from it the name of a random file and to load that file.
+- For set __S__:
+	1. Choose randomly one of the files person[i].mat, i = 1,...,20.
+	2. Choose randomly two rows in that file.
+	3. Compute the HD of these two rows.
+	4. Normalize the HD by dividing it by the length of the rows (=30).
+	5. Repeat this process 10000 times to obtain 10000 such normalized HD values.

+- For set __D__:

-b) For set D: Choose randomly two different files person[i].mat and person[j].mat, i = 1,...,20; j = 1,...,20; i /= j.
-Choose randomly one row from each of these two files.
-Compute the HD of these two rows.
-Normalize the HD by dividing it by 30.
-Repeat this process 10000 times to obtain 10000 such normalized HD values.
+	1. Choose randomly two different files person[i].mat and person[j].mat, i = 1,...,20; j = 1,...,20; i /= j.
+	2. Choose randomly one row from each of these two files.
+	3. Compute the HD of these two rows.
+	4. Normalize the HD by dividing it by 30.
+	5. Repeat this process 10000 times to obtain 10000 such normalized HD values.

 ##### PART 2
 The distribution associated with the set S is the class-conditional probability density function that we measure a given HD value for two iris codes of the same person.
 The distribution associated with the set D is the class-conditional probability density function that we measure a given HD value for two iris codes of two different persons.